galaxyproject/training-material/topics/proteomics/tutorials/neoantigen-fusion-database-generation/tutorial.md

 >
 {: .hands_on}

-***TODO***: *Consider adding a question to test the learners understanding of the previous exercise*

-> <question-title></question-title>
->
-> 1. Question1?
-> 2. Question2?
->
-> > <solution-title></solution-title>
-> >
-> > 1.
-Answer for question1
-> > 2.
-Answer for question2
-> >
-> {: .solution}
->
-{: .question}

 ##  **Tabular-to-FASTA**

-Tabular to FASTA conversion is a common task in bioinformatics that transforms data structured in a tabular format (such as CSV or TSV) into FASTA format, which is widely used for representing nucleotide or protein sequences.
-This conversion is essential when you need to input sequence data into various bioinformatics tools or databases that require FASTA-formatted files.
+Tabular to FASTA conversion is a common task in bioinformatics that transforms data structured in a tabular format (such as CSV or TSV) into FASTA format, widely used for representing nucleotide or protein sequences.
+This conversion is essential when sequence data needs to be input into various bioinformatics tools or databases that require FASTA-formatted files.

 > <hands-on-title> COnverting tabular to fasta </hands-on-title>
 >